AretasSensorNetworks/APIExamples/python/middleware-mq-client/README.md

 ZeroMQ has many platform implementations for C, C++, Java, Python, C#, Perl, NodeJS and more.

-You can configure any TCP endpoints for the middleware in the AretasNanotronBridge config.
+You can configure the TCP endpoints for the middleware in the AretasNanotronBridge config (.properties file).
 The default endpoints launched in the middleware include:

 ### Location Data Endpoint
 Typically found at tcp://*:8111